zer2/fantasy-basketball-optimizer/about/dynamic_explanation.md

 It is simple to derive a parameterization for $X_u$ when it ignores player position and draft circumstances.
 One could simply compute the mean, variance, and correlations of real player data.
 However, player position and draft circumstances both present complications
 - If raw player statistics were used to calculate correlations, the model would believe that it could choose a team full of e.g. all point guards to punt Field Goal % to an extreme degree.
 In reality teams need to choose players from a mix of positions.
 Player position can be accounted for by subtracting out position means.
 E.g. if Centers get $+0.5$ rebounds on average, a center's rebound number could be adjusted by $-0.5$.
 Or, since there are some flex spots making position requirements not entirely rigid, the adjustment number could be scaled by some constant which is $\leq 1$, which we call $\nu$.
 So if $\nu$ is $0.8$, the previous example would instead lead to $0.4$ rebounds being subtracted out from centers' numbers
 - Draft circumstances can be accounted for with two conditions, one dealing with the pool of available players and the other dealing with how players in $X_u$ are chosen
-  - All players above a certain threshold of general value have been picked- let's say $0$ for simplicity.
-This is an approximation of the fact that more valuable players will be taken earlier
+  - All players above a certain threshold of general value have been picked, as an approximation of the fact that more valuable players will be taken earlier.
+We can approximate this threshold to be $0$, since $$X_u$ is defined relative to what is expected, and should have $0$ value when $j = v$
   - The chosen player is the highest-scoring of those remaining based on some custom weight vector, which we will call $j$.
 This reflects that the drafter will choose the best players according to their own weight vector in the future

 This scenario provides a launching point for calculating the expected value of $X_u$.
 The calculation involves many steps of linear algebra, the details of which are in the paper.
 For those familiar with linear algebra, here is a brief sketch: